thomasmikava/stafly/API.md

 import { staflyFactory, AnyStafly } from "stafly";

 export const createCustomStaflyStore = staflyFactory({
   onAfterCreation: (stafly, options: { storageKey?: string }) => { // we can receive custom options when stafly store will be created.
-Let's receive storageKey and make it optional
+Let's receive `storageKey` (you can name it anything) and make it optional
     if (options.storageKey) persistState(stafly, options.storageKey);
     // you can have other side effects too
   },